2014 shootings at Parliament Hill, Ottawa: National War Memorial

-Meanwhile, Zehaf-Bibeau returned to his vehicle, a small grey Toyota car, which was parked on the south side of Wellington Street behind the memorial, and drove west along Wellington a short distance to Parliament Hill, where he abandoned his vehicle.
+Cpl.
+Anthony Wiseman was nearly run over while attempting to stop the attacker who returned to his vehicle, a small grey Toyota car, which was parked on the south side of Wellington Street behind the memorial.
+He drove west along Wellington a short distance to Parliament Hill where he abandoned his vehicle.
 Past scattering bystanders, he ran through a gate in the fence surrounding the Parliament Hill precinct and carjacked a parliamentary vehicle assigned to ministers of the Crown, which he drove to the Centre Block parliament building.
 RCMP officers on patrol in the precinct witnessed the carjacking and pursued the vehicle to the base of the Peace Tower.

-A photograph of Zehaf-Bibeau was taken by a tourist at the war memorial during the shootings.
-It shows him holding the rifle and wearing a scarf over part of his face, with part of the War Memorial behind him.
+A photograph of the attack was taken by a tourist at the war memorial during the shootings.
+It shows the attacker holding the rifle and wearing a scarf over part of his face, with part of the War Memorial behind him.
 Ottawa police seized the camera and then took their own photograph of the image using a cellphone.
 French-Canadian journalist William Reymond received a copy of the photograph via the Internet, anonymously, apparently a copy of a tweet originating from the Ottawa Police of the cellphone picture.
 Reymond then took a picture of the image as it was displayed on his computer monitor and posted it to Twitter a few hours later after confirming the image.
 The image was re-tweeted by an ISIL sympathizer, leading to erroneous media reports that the image originated from an ISIL Twitter account.